-Steve Koudelka has established the Lynchburg College men's lacrosse program as a national powerhouse in his 21 seasons on the sidelines after coming to Lynchburg for the 1997 season.
+Steve Koudelka has established The University of Lynchburg men's lacrosse program as a national powerhouse in his 21 seasons on the sidelines after coming to Lynchburg for the 1997 season.
 During his tenure, Koudelka has recorded an overall record of 261-111, including 19-straight winning seasons.
 Lynchburg has advanced into the NCAA Tournament in each of the last six seasons.
 He was named the 2015 USILA Division III Coach of the Year at the annual IMLCA Nike Awards Luncheon.

 Constructing what could be argued as the two of the toughest schedules, Koudelka has led the Hornets to a combined record of 27-16 over the course of the 2016 and 2017 seasons.
 In both seasons Lynchburg made ODAC Championship and NCAA appearances, advancing as far as the Quarterfinals in 2017.

 The 2015 campaign was the most successful season in program history.
 The Hornets finished 21-3, won the ODAC title, and advanced all the way to the NCAA Division III Tournament finals.
 LC won four tournament games en route to the finals and had a 19-game winning streak.
 Koudelka was named the All-State Coach of the Year for his efforts.

 In 2014, Koudelka led the Hornets to the ODAC tournament championship, an NCAA berth, and a share of the ODAC regular season title.
 On March 16, he won his 200th victory for Lynchburg, by defeating Colorado College 10-9.
 LC made the NCAA Second Round for the third-straight year.